Genie (feral child): Rescue

-Upon Genie's admission to the hospital, David Rigler, a therapist and University of Southern California psychology professor who was the chief psychologist at the hospital, and Howard Hansen, then the head of the psychiatry division and an early expert on child abuse, took direct control of Genie's care.
-The following day they assigned physician James Kent, another early advocate for child abuse awareness, to conduct the first examinations of her.
+Upon Genie's admission to the hospital, David Rigler, a University of Southern California psychology professor who was the chief psychologist at the hospital, and Howard Hansen, then the head of the psychiatry division and an early expert on child abuse, took direct control of Genie's care.
+The following day, they assigned physician James Kent, another early advocate for child abuse awareness, to conduct the first examinations of her.
 Most of the information doctors received on Genie's early life came from the police investigation into her parents.
-Even after its conclusion, there were a large number of unresolved questions about her childhood that subsequent research never answered.
+Even after its conclusion, there were many unresolved questions about her childhood that subsequent research never answered.

-News of Genie reached major media outlets on November 17, receiving a great deal of local and national attention, and the one photograph authorities released of her significantly fueled public interest in her.
+News of Genie reached major media outlets on November 17, receiving a great deal of local and national attention, and the one photograph authorities released of her significantly fueled public interest.
 Although her father refused to speak to police or the media, large crowds subsequently went to try to see him, which he reportedly found extremely difficult to handle.
 On November 20, the morning before a scheduled court appearance on child abuse charges, he committed suicide by gunshot.
 Police found two suicide notes, one intended for his son, which in part said, "Be a good boy, I love you," and one directed at police.
 One note—sources conflict as to which—contained the declaration, "The world will never understand."

-After Genie's father committed suicide, authorities and hospital staff exclusively focused on her and her mother; years later her brother said their mother soon began dedicating all of her love and attention to Genie, after which he left the Los Angeles area.
-At the request of Hansen, attorney John Miner, an acquaintance of his, represented their mother in court.
-She told the court that the beatings from her husband and her near-total blindness had left her unable to protect them.
+After Genie's father committed suicide, authorities and hospital staff exclusively focused on Genie and her mother; years later, her brother said their mother soon began dedicating all of her love and attention to Genie, after which he left the Los Angeles area.
+At the request of Hansen, attorney John Miner, an acquaintance of his, represented Genie's mother in court.
+She told the court that the beatings from her husband and her near-total blindness had left her unable to protect herself or her children.
 Charges against her were dropped, and she received counseling from the hospital; Hansen was her therapist's direct supervisor.